Bharat Biotech's intranasal Covid vaccine approved by govt, to be available on CO-WIN | Health

 - India

-Bharat Biotech's intranasal Covid vaccine has been approved by the Union Health Ministry for inclusion in the vaccination programme as a booster dose for those above 18 years of age, official sources said on Thursday.
+Bharat Biotech's intranasal Covid vaccine has been approved by the Union Health Ministry as a booster dose for those aged 18 years and above and is likely to be introduced on the Co-WIN platform Friday evening, official sources said.

+The needle-free vaccine will be available at private hospitals as of now.

+It is likely to be rolled out in the national Covid vaccination programme soon, they said.

 Prime Minister Narendra Modi had on Thursday cautioned people against complacency and urged them to wear masks in crowded places, while also directing officials to strengthen surveillance measures, especially at international airports.